 As many of you are aware, the Texas Legislature is not currently in session.
-The Texas Legislature constitutionally meets for 140 days every odd numbered year, which makes the next official session for the Texas Legislature to meet, January 2015.
+The Texas Legislature constitutionally meets for 140 days every odd numbered year, which makes the next official session for the Texas Legislature to meet January 2015.
 It is important to note however, that this does not mean that the Texas Legislature stops working.
 In fact, the period in between sessions, often referred to as the interim, is when the Texas Legislature identifies and studies the important issues facing the State of Texas in preparation for the next legislative session.
 This is one of the reasons I filed and passed House Concurrent Resolution (HCR) 59.
 HCR 59 requested that the Speaker of the House of Representatives and the Lieutenant Governor create a joint interim committee to study water desalination in Texas.
-The Joint interim committee is a joint committee composed of Texas House and Texas Senate members.
+The joint interim committee is composed of Texas House and Texas Senate members.

 When we look at the growing population in our area and various economic development initiatives, there is an ever growing demand for access to clean water across the state.
 In addition, it is important that we identify the different components that relate to the use of water and find ways of trying to reduce the overall use and loss.
 According to the National Weather Service, about 90% of the water loss comes from evaporation.
 Due to this staggering figure, we also have to try and find other avenues to help the growing demand for water.
 One of the possible solutions is to develop and create salt water desalination facilities along the Texas Coast.

 As many of you know, water desalination has been a topic of discussion in our area for many years.
 This is why I thought it was important that the State of Texas start taking a serious look at water desalination in our state.
-There are multiple types of desalination such as brackish ground water, brackish surface water, and seawater desalination.
+There are multiple types of desalination, such as brackish ground water, brackish surface water, and seawater desalination.
 Below are some interesting facts about water desalination in Texas according to the Texas Water Development Board:

 • Texas currently has an estimated total municipal desalination capacity of about 123 million gallons per day (about 137,760 acre-feet per year) which includes 73 million gallons per day (about 81,760 acre-feet per year) of brackish groundwater desalination and 50 million gallons per day (about 56,000 acre-feet per year) of brackish surface water desalination.